Draft Day 2 (Watch, 2 ET): Overview, schedule, best available - WFIN Local News

 Under the Collective Bargaining Agreement, each team gets an allotted bonus pool equal to the sum of the values of that club’s selections in the first 10 rounds of the Draft.
 The more picks a team has, and the earlier it picks, the larger the pool.

 Any bonus greater than $125,000 for a player taken after the 10th round is also applied to the bonus pool total.
-After having the same bonus pool values from 2019-’21 due to the coronavirus pandemic, bonus pools rose 5% in ’22 per a previous agreement between MLB and the MLBPA.
+The assigned values for the 2023 Draft have risen 9.9 percent compared to 2022, mirroring the growth in industry revenues.